 This can have undesirable consequences in their love life.
 Indeed, it will be difficult to reassure their partners once they have learned how many conquests this Ni inferior user has undertook.
 It is difficult for them to admit it, but a good part of them has a tendency towards short relationships, or even infidelity, precisely because they never know what they want and become impulsive when they think they have found it.

 Professionally, they can make many commitments and sacrifices for their careers.
 Their bold and risky approach to the world of work can pave the way to success quickly.
 However, their lack of projection into the future will be their downfall, especially since they will quickly lose motivation even in the case of minor failures due to their lack of patience and their thirst for immediate results and performance.

 This is true unless they develop their inferior function.
 In that case, they will be able to distinguish between the act of enjoying the present moment and the act of making sacrifices in the service of their future.
 A specific goal in mind is the only thing they lack, and if they can find it and keep it, their determination combined with their keen sense of reality will help them to overcome whatever obstacles stand in their way: brace yourself for a new world.

 Birdy and the Inferior Functions

-At Birdy we consider your inferior function and other cognitive functions in our compatibility theory, in order to connect you with the most naturally compatible people.
-And to help you learn more about how to develop your functions and understand the people around you better.
+On the Birdy app we consider your inferior function and other cognitive functions in our compatibility theory.
+Our goal is to connect you with the most naturally compatible people and help you learn more about how to develop your functions and understand the people around you better.

 If you want to learn more about why understanding your personality and cognitive functions is so important, you should read “The Importance of Knowing and Embracing Your Personality”